Explainer: Can we stop the spread of monkeypox? - ExBulletin

 In theory, yes.
 The virus doesn’t spread easily and there is a vaccine.
 However, only about 16 million doses are currently available, and he is the only company capable of producing shots.

 Outside of Africa, there is no evidence of persistent monkeypox transmission outside of men who have sex with men.
-Last week, British scientists “Early Signs” UK monkeypox cases — once world’s largest outbreak Out of Africa — peaked.
+British scientists said last week that there were “early signs” that monkeypox cases had peaked in Britain, which once had the world’s largest epidemic outside of Africa.

 Is this another pandemic?